 The office of Corporate Engagement and Research Support (CERS) is eager to engage faculty within Texas A&M AgriLife to pursue relationships toward sponsored research projects.
 CERS works diligently to initiate discussions with industry partners with goals of developing a relationship that leads to research activities with faculty that are significant in size and scope.
 When projects initiated with CERS are implemented, our staff serves as the single point of contact to help ensure our faculty can be more engaged in the research and our industry partners can reach out to a single individual for any information surrounding the project(s) being proposed and/or executed.
 When CERS is involved in Industry relationships, our project managers work to:

-- Facilitate initial discussions to understand the opportunity and interest from the company
+- Facilitate initial discussions to understand the opportunity and interest of the company or industry leaders

 - Build multidisciplinary teams that can conduct the appropriate research to meet the company’s needs/requests